usaidbinshafqat/kagletapp/README.md

 An app made by K students, for K students.

-## Why?
-Socializing during COVID was hard.
-For all of us.
-Kaglet is helping K college students meet up again!

 ## What?
 An event app!
 Find or post about events on and around campus.

 House Party?
-Get it started here!
+Get the pregame started here!
 Campus Event?
-Ask people to join!
+Attract an audience!
 Study Session?
-Someone probably wants to join!
+Ace those classes together!

+## Why?
+Socializing during COVID was hard.
+For all of us.
+Kaglet is helping K college students meet up again!

 ### How?